Phase diagram and elementary excitations of strongly interacting droplets with non-local interactions: Elementary excitations

 \section{Elementary excitations}

 The main goal of this paper is to study excitations of 1D droplets.
-Elementary excitations govern their low-energy dynamics, characterize the response to small perturbations and can be used to study the low-temperature thermodynamics.
-To access elementary excitations and energies, we start with a time-dependent equation \eqref{eq:LLGPdyn} and then linearize it, as described below.
+To access elementary excitations and energies, we start with a time-dependent equation \eqref{eq:LLGPdyn} and then linearise it, as described below.

-The linearization procedure, on a formal level, is equivalent to the standard Bogoliubov-de~Gennes (BdG) framework applied to nonlinear Schr\"odinger-like equations \cite{kaiser_bose-einstein_2001}.
-In general, we consider a stationary solution $\phi_0(x)$ to the Eq.~\eqref{eq:LLGPdyn} and wish to characterize a response to some small perturbation of that field.
+The linearisation procedure, on a formal level, is equivalent to the standard Bogoliubov-de~Gennes (BdG) framework applied to nonlinear Schr\"odinger-like equations \cite{kaiser_bose-einstein_2001}.
+In general, we consider a stationary solution $\phi_0(x)$ to the Eq.~\eqref{eq:LLGPdyn} and wish to characterise a response to some small perturbation of that field.
 We consider the following, standard ansatz for the perturbed time-dependent field

 where $\mu$ is the chemical potential of stationary solution $\phi_0(x)$ and the small dynamical perturbation is assumed in the form \cite{pitaevskii_bose-einstein_2016,kaiser_bose-einstein_2001}